openziti-test-kitchen/webhookz/README.md

    You should now have a new file "server.json" in the directory where you cloned this repo.
 That is the OpenZiti identity file used by the tunneler running in one of the containers.

 1. Finally, manually trigger the GitHub Actions workflow to demonstrate sending a GitHub webhook to your private server.
+Navigate to the workflow in the GitHub UI and punch the "Run workflow" button.
+You may instead trigger it with the GitHub CLI.

+    ```bash
+    gh workflow run main.yml
+    ```

 1. Optionally, follow the private server's log to see the webhook activity from GitHub

     ```bash
     docker compose logs --follow httpbin
     ```

-## Extra data input

-A GitHub webhook normally contains the `github` context.
-There are a couple of ways to send additional data in the webhook such as workflow inputs or variables from a job.
-Check [the Marketplace page](https://github.com/marketplace/actions/ziti-webhook-action#extra-data-input) for more details.

 ## Have questions?